-Rover skims 31% โ 20% off your rate, 11% off your owner.
-Clickity Clack takes 1%.
-Stripe takes the card fee.
-Everything else is yours.
-Same walk, same price, +$7.83 per walk in your pocket.
+The dominant platform skims 31% — 20% off your rate, 11% off your owner.
+We take 1%, Stripe takes the card fee, and everything else is yours.
+Same walk, same price, +$7.83 in your pocket.

-Rover's own published fees: 20% off the walker, 11% off the owner.
-Do the math.
+The dominant platform's own published fees: 20% off the walker, 11% off the owner.
+We didn't make these up — we just did the arithmetic.

 |---|---|---|